Sikkim Jobs : Sikkim University Recruitment 2025

 How to apply :

-Interested candidates may send their application in the prescribed format given in
+Interested candidates may submit an application letter along with updated bio-data in the

-this advertisement through e-mail to Dr. Anil Kumar Verma (PI), Assistant Professor, Department of Microbiology, Sikkim University, Gangtok at [email protected].
+prescribed format (Performa attached) via email to the PI at [email protected] by 2nd May 2025.
+The date for the interview will be communicated to the shortlisted candidates.

 Detailed Advertisement : Click Here